From Statistics Explained

 Source data for tables and figures (MS Excel)

-- European Commission - Home Affairs - Asylum
+- European Commission - Home Affairs - Common European asylum system

 - European Asylum Support Office - EASO